Timothy M. Swager

 Timothy M. Swager intended to become a rancher.
 Growing up in Sheridan, Montana, a town of 600 people, he spent summers as a teenager working on the ranch owned by the family of his future in-laws.

 But Swager has come a long way from his ranch-hand days.
-Now the John D. MacArthur Professor of Chemistry and Head of the Department of Chemistry at the Massachusetts Institute of Technology, he is being recognized with the $500,000 Lemelson-MIT Prize for his inventive accomplishments that stem from original molecular-based designs.
+Now the John D. MacArthur Professor of Chemistry at the Massachusetts Institute of Technology, he is being recognized with the $500,000 Lemelson-MIT Prize for his inventive accomplishments that stem from original molecular-based designs.

 Swager sees many parallels between being a successful rancher and an accomplished scientist and inventor.
 "When you're on a ranch, you're very independent," he said.
 "That's kind of the mindset of a rancher.
 They just feel, as far as the eye can see, I rule this land.
 They're unbounded, just like scientists sometimes.
 I think that independence fuels creativity, because it makes you unafraid to try crazy experiments."